libkush/blog/content/posts/about-teaching-computer-science/index.md

 categories: ['education']
 aliases:
    - /post/about-teaching-computer-science
-description: "Important takeaway from Grant Sanderson's talk on Math's pedagogical curse and prospects for the future of this blog for Computer Science based on it."
+summary: "Important takeaway from Grant Sanderson's talk on Math's pedagogical curse and prospects for the future of this blog for Computer Science based on it."
 ---

 {{< figure